pie-framework/pie-elements/packages/ebsr/docs/pie-schema.json.md

 #### `settings` (boolean)

-Indicates if the item has to be displayed
+Indicates if the item has to be displayed in the Settings Panel

 #### `label` (string)

-Indicates the label for the item
+Indicates the label for the item that has to be displayed in the Settings Panel

 #### `enabled` (boolean)

-Indicates the value of the item if it affects config-ui (eg.: if item is a switch)
+Indicates the value of the item if it affects config-ui (eg.: if item is a switch and displaying an input on the config-ui depends on the switch value: on/off)

 ### `choiceMode` (object)